SNOW DOG DAYS! Tips to Keep Your Pup Warm this Winter

 Human and Dog food, treats.
 Make sure you have some food in your kit.
 Think high fat and protein (peanut butter is a good choice) to help you make important energy to keep you warm.
 Dried food can be a convenient choice as it won't spoil for months in your trunk (protein bars, dry dog food or treats, beef jerky, etc.)

 Flashlight and extra batteries

-An extra battery for your phone--keep it charged
+An extra battery or charger for your phone--keep it charged

 Extra collar & leash for your pup

 "Brindle Snow Puppy!"
 Photo Credit @seattlepupmagazine

 Puppy Paw Balm & Winter booties.
 Your pups paws are sensitive and can literally freeze to ice or concrete.
 It is very important to keep them protected in this weather!
 There are some wonderful local businesses that sell these products.
 We encourage our readers to visit their local pet boutiques and locally owned stores for a pair of booties and some paw balm.

 With all the potholes created by snow covering and then melting on the streets, it's also a great idea to ensure your spare tire kit is properly inflated and functional.